phyboyzhang/parallel_full_gyro/README.md

 7. The sampling of particles along the magnetic moment "mu" dimension can be random sampling along that dimansion, or that by dividing the "mu" domain into a mesh, the number of particles at each node is obtain according to the distribution, and then all the particles with the same "mu" are randomly sampled.

 8. The cubic-b spline is used for the finite-element-method.

+9. This code can do integrated simulations as well as tracing the single particle orbit.